-- March- April and Oct-November 2012: Conducted two sessions of lectures in Pondicherry, Tamil Nadu, India for Kulturstudierre: Anthropology; Religion and Power.
+- March- April 2011 to Oct-November 2013: Biannual lectures in Pondicherry, India for Kulturstudier of Norway re: Anthropology of Religion and Power.

-- August 2011: Interviewer for Videography re: Raising the Two Brothers Totem Pole, Jasper National Park.
+- August 2011: Interviewer for videography re: Raising the Two Brothers Totem Pole, Jasper National Park.
+The Two Brothers video is also available on YouTube

 - June 2010: Consultant to Aboriginal Liaison Officer in the Jasper National Park, Alberta.
 Project Deliverables: